Brad Farbstein, Owner & President of Real Ale Brewing Company

 In this issue’s Q&A, Texas+Water Editor-in-Chief, Dr. Todd Votteler, interviews Brad Farbstein, Owner & President of the Real Ale Brewing Company.

-During his homebrewing days as an Economics major at the University of Texas, Brad Farbstein quickly realized his calling: beer would not just be his hobby – it would be his career.
-After successfully securing a job in sales for the then-unknown Saint Arnold Brewing Company, Brad eventually met Real Ale founders Philip and Diane Conner from the small Hill Country town of Blanco, Texas.
-When the Conners asked Brad who might be interested in buying the brewery, he jumped at the chance, cashed in his life savings and invested all his time, money, and energy into growing Real Ale.
-Brad has been with Real Ale Brewing Co. for twenty one years.
+During his homebrewing days as an Economics major at the University of Texas, Farbstein quickly realized his calling: beer would not just be his hobby – it would be his career.
+After successfully securing a job in sales for the then-unknown Saint Arnold Brewing Company, Farbstein eventually met Real Ale founders Philip and Diane Conner from the small Hill Country town of Blanco, Texas.
+When the Conner’s asked Farbstein who might be interested in buying the brewery, he jumped at the chance, cashed in his life savings and invested all his time, money, and energy into growing Real Ale.
+Farbstein has been with Real Ale Brewing Co. for twenty one years.
 The brewery has moved from its original 400-barrel per year basement brewery to a large-scale manufacturing facility that produced over 53,000 barrels in the last year.

 The Hill Country is a special place to most Texans.
 Do you think Real Ale’s reputation as a local Hill Country brewery that uses local water has been a major factor in the Real Ale’s success?